wagtail/rfcs/text/045-workflow.md

 #### ``user_can_access_editor(workflow_state, task_state, user)``

 Returns ``True`` if the user is allowed to access the page editor.
-By default, this queries ``UserPagePermissionsProxy``.
+By default, this returns ``False``.

+If this returns ``False``, Wagtail will fall back to querying ``UserPagePermissionsProxy`` so this can't be used to revoke editor permissions for a user that would usually have access to this.
+This is to prevent broken links in the admin as areas of the admin which link to the edit view (such as the explorer) won't be aware of workflows.

-Note that this can only grant access to a user who doesn't usually have access to the editor and not take this away.
-To prevent users from editing pages, use ``page_locked_for_user`` instead.
+To prevent users from editing pages while the task is active, use ``page_locked_for_user`` instead.

-Also, this does not make the page appear in the explorer.
+Also, this does not make the page appear in the explorer if the user wouldn't normally have permission to edit the page.

 #### ``page_locked_for_user(workflow_state, task_state, user)``

 Returns ``True`` if the page should be locked for the specified user.
-By default, this queries ``UserPagePermissionsProxy``.
+By default, this returns ``False``.

+Note that this method won't unlock the page if it is locked to a specific user using Wagtail's edit lock feature.

 #### ``page_lockable_by_user(workflow_state, task_state, user)``